List of Saved by the Bell characters: Samuel "Screech" Powers

 It is revealed in the episode "Running Zack" that Screech is of Italian ancestry.

 Screech does eventually end up with a girlfriend, Violet Anne Bickerstaff (played by Tori Spelling), and dates her for several episodes, even managing to win back the support of her upper-class parents after losing it on a disastrous dinner date.

 Screech is frequently roped into scams by his best friend, Zack.
 As a running gag, he often unwittingly sabotages them.
 In spite of all his faults, Screech remains well liked by his friends.

 Upon graduating, Screech and his friends Zack, Slater, and Kelly, attend California University in Saved by the Bell: The College Years.
 Screech remains there until his sophomore year, when he begins a work-study program at his alma mater, Bayside High, alongside Principal Richard Belding.

 In Saved by the Bell: Wedding in Las Vegas, Screech attends Zack and Kelly's wedding.
 He served as Zack's best man in the wedding along with Slater.
 This is mentioned in an episode of Saved by the Bell: The New Class, which aired around the time of the movie's release.

 From season two in Saved by the Bell: The New Class, Screech is initially in the role as Belding's administrative assistant as part of a work-study program.
 Screech retains the same bumbling tendencies he did as a teenager, often irritating Belding and leading to his new what-did-I-do catchphrase "Zoinks!" (an utterance originally made famous by Shaggy Rogers from Scooby-Doo).
 However, Screech remains at Bayside in this capacity until the end of the series.
 Mr. Belding leaves to pursue a new job at the University of Chattanooga at the end of the series.

 He is mentioned to have become an astronaut in the International Space Station in the 2020 revival.
 Diamond died of cancer on February 1, 2021 at the age of 44 without appearing in the revived series.
-He was honored in the first episode of the second (and final) season of the revival series.
+He was honored in the first episode of the second (and final) season of the revival series, without mentioning how the character died.